 The ALCF’s data storage system is used to retain the data generated by simulations and visualizations.
 Disk storage provides intermediate-term storage for active projects, offering a means to access, analyze, and share simulation results.
 Tape storage is used to archive data from completed projects.

-The ALCF has two GPFS file systems for bulk data storage:
+The ALCF has Lustre file systems and GPFS file systems for data storage:

-Mira, Cetus, and Vesta are being decommissioned.
-For additional details and instructions on how to transfer data, please visit: https://www.alcf.anl.gov/support-center/miracetusvesta/decommissioning-mira
+Mira, Cetus, and Vesta have been decommissioned.
+For additional details and instructions on how to transfer data, please visit Decommissioning Mira

 ALCF computing resources share three 10,000-slot libraries using LTO6 and LTO8 tape technology.
 The LTO tape drives have built-in hardware compression with compression ratios typically between 1.25:1 and 2:1, depending on the data, giving an effective capacity of approximately 65PB.
 Also see Data Transfer and HPSS.